ChristianKniep/QNIBIncBlog/iscworkshop17.md

 # ISC 2017 Workshop

-This years 'Linux Container' workshop at the ISC 2017 is called: <br>
+The 'Linux Container' workshop at the ISC 2017 was called: <br>
  **Linux Container to optimise IT Infrastructure and High-Performance Workloads**.

-It is held after the International Supercomputing Conference in Frankfurt on **June 22nd from 2PM to 6PM** at the Marriott Hotel.
+It was held after the International Supercomputing Conference in Frankfurt on **June 22nd from 2PM to 6PM** at the Marriott Hotel.

 ## Previous ISC Workshops